tsenga2/keio-quant-macro/readme.md

 - Git version control
 - A text editor of your choice (VSCode recommended)

+## Environment Setup

+This course requires setting up specific tools on your computer.
+For detailed instructions for both Windows and macOS, please see the [Setup Guide](SETUP.md).

 ## Repository Structure

 - Weekly folders contain materials corresponding to each week's topic